top of page

 The Umbrella Example: A No-Math Scaffold

 Imagine you arrive at an outdoor concert.
 The morning forecast suggested rain was unlikely.
-As you step out of your car, you notice dark, fast-moving clouds and a cool gust that smells like rain.
+As you step out of your car, you notice dark, fast-moving clouds and a cool gust smelling like rain.
 You pause and reach for the umbrella in your back seat.

 What just happened?
 You ran a tiny Bayesian update:

-B = Likelihood: “If rain were coming, clouds like these and that gust would be typical.”
+• B = Likelihood: “If rain were coming, clouds like these and the gust would be typical.”
 High.

 Turn the dial: if the venue offers covered seating nearby, your action threshold rises—you might skip the umbrella.
 If the event is a long walk from parking with no cover, the threshold falls—you carry it even on weaker evidence.
 Bayes updates belief; payoffs turn an update into a move.